danielzfega/riddler-a2a-agent/README.md

-# Iris — AI Task Tracking & Summary Bot for Slack
+# Riddler: A2A Compliant AI Agent for Telex

-Iris is an intelligent Slack bot that:
-- tracks project announcements
-- detects intern tracks (Frontend / Backend / PM / Design etc.), and automatically sends structured AI task summaries directly to users based on their said track(s).
+Riddler is an AI-powered riddle and brain-teaser companion built for Telex.
+It:
+- generates clever riddles on demand
+- remembers your session so you can ask for hints or answers
+- gives fresh questions every time you talk to it

-Powered by FastAPI + Slack Bolt SDK + HuggingFace Transformers
+Powered by FastAPI + Gemini LLM models
-🧠 AI Model: `sshleifer/distilbart-cnn-12-6` (summarization)
+🧠 AI Model: `gemini-2.0-flash` (riddle generation)

 ---